yumauri/effector-storage/src/query/README.md

 If those two stores will be updated simultaneously (within 10 milliseconds), only one history record will be created, and "⬅️Back" button will revert both stores to the original state.

-Note though, _all_ updates are collected in single buffer, regardless of URL change method, and are flushed after _shortest_ given timeout.
-This is because, event with different URL change methods, you still have only single _medium_ — location query string.
+Note that _all_ updates are collected in a single buffer, regardless of URL change method, and are flushed after the _shortest_ given timeout.
+This is because even with different URL change methods, you still have only one _medium_ — the location query string.

 ## Formulae